AbdullahMalik17/Agentic_AI/README.md

 It acts like an bridge between two devices or websites .
 # Chat completion API
 It enables conservational natural language model between user .
+# Virtual Environment
+It helps to install in only folder .
 # Creating python environment
        python -m venv .venv
 # Activation of python environment